FrodoAlaska/CrossingTheLine/README.md

 # Game 1

-Find your way through the treacherous highway in order to finally get a whiff of the beautiful and amazing drug that makes go insane.
+Find your way through the treacherous highway in order to finally save yourself from your own mind and past.

 ## General Structure